The dangerous idiots

 - DANGEROUS IDIOTS (2011)

 In 2009, Aaron Sarlo returned to music, founding The Dangerous Idiots.
 The original lineup was Aaron Sarlo, Shayne Gray (drummer for Techno Squid Eats Parliament, Paul Bowling (bassist from punk legends, Trusty).
 Both were attracted to the project based on the strength of a large set of demos from Sarlo.
 The current lineup is Sarlo, Jake Rutherford (of the seminal prog rock outfit Reagan's Polyp) and Greg Olmstead.
 Since its inception, The Dangerous Idiots has released the critically acclaimed DANGEROUS IDIOTS (2011), Frankenbastard (2013), and The Dangerous Idiots Live at the Legendary White Water Tavern (2016), has toured the American south extensively, playing festivals such as Valley of the Vapors and The Legends of Arkansas.
-The band is currently touring, and recording their third studio album, due out in 2017.
-[More about The Dangerous Idiots]
+The band is currently recording their third studio album, due out in 2018.

 “Sarlo's wordplay on 'Cooler Than You' is hilarious, as he is offering a backhanded put down to any scenster or wannabe attempting to play at the Rock n Roll Game...
 Dangerous Idiots is a masterclass in Rock n Roll expertise.” – We were Promised So Much